Introduction

 Calculation

-Hooke's law can of course be rearranged to solve for each variable.
-Below presents a calculation to solve for F. Remember to account for the direction of your deflection and units...
+Hooke's law can be rearranged to solve for each variable.
+Below is a calculation to solve for the force.
+Remember to account for the direction of your deflection and units.

 Go ahead and duplicate this page to change it up and solve for k or s!